Kshivnani/Kshivnani/README.md

 # 💫 About Me:
-🔭 I’m currently working on Reviews data to identify key insights into a business's customers and ways the data can be used to solve problems<br><br>.🌱 I’m currently learning Artificial Intelligence and Machine Learning<br><br>.👯 I’m looking to collaborate on Data Analyst Roles and Projects<br><br>.💬 Ask me about Python,Sql,Powerbi,Excel,and any general data analyst questions.<br><br>.📫 How to reach me kapilshivnani670@gmail.com<br><br>.⚡ Fun fact I think I am Funny
+🔭 I’m currently working on Reviews data to identify key insights into a business's customers and ways the data can be used to solve problems<br><br>🌱 I’m currently learning Artificial Intelligence and Machine Learning<br><br>👯 I’m looking to collaborate on Data Analyst Roles and Projects<br><br>💬 Ask me about Python,Sql,Powerbi,Excel,and any general data analyst questions.<br><br>📫 How to reach me kapilshivnani670@gmail.com<br><br>⚡ Fun fact I think I am Funny

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=kshivnani&theme=radical&no-frame=false&no-bg=true&margin-w=4)